Pranav1234567/scRNA-Seq-Pipeline/README.md

 ### Options

- --build --> to build alignment index files (default is to input index files) --generateBarcodes --> to have the pipeline generate cell Barcodes, given
+ --build --> to build alignment index files (default is to input index files) <br /> --generateBarcodes --> to have the pipeline generate cell Barcodes, given <br />
-			that there were no barcodes provided
+			that there were no barcodes provided <br />
- --<alignment> --> (Must provide this option or pipeline will halt!) either
+ --[alignment] --> (Must provide this option or pipeline will halt!) either <br />
-		   type '--bowtie2', '--bwa', '--tophat2', or '--hisat2'
+		   type '--bowtie2', '--bwa', '--tophat2', or '--hisat2' <br />
-Notes: Making barcodes functionality is configured to produce a set number of barcodes.
-This number can be adjusted in pyscript.py.
-STAR index building and alignment are yet to be configured.
+Notes: Making barcodes functionality is configured to produce a set number of barcodes. <br /> This number can be adjusted in pyscript.py.
+STAR index building and alignment are yet to be configured. <br />

 For any questions, please feel free to reach out to pnpiano@gmail.com.